HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

   )
 }}

-Across all content types, gzip is the most popular compression algorithm.
-The newer brotli compression is used less frequently, and the content types where it appears most are `application/javascript`, `text/css` and `application/x-javascript`.
-This is likely due to CDNs that automatically apply brotli compression for traffic that passes through them.
+Across all content types, Gzip is the most popular compression algorithm.
+The newer Brotli compression is used less frequently, and the content types where it appears most are `application/javascript`, `text/css` and `application/x-javascript`.
+This is likely due to CDNs that automatically apply Brotli compression for traffic that passes through them.

 ## First-party vs third-party compression

 In the [Third Parties](./third-parties) chapter, we learned about third parties and their impact on performance.
 When we compare compression techniques between first and third parties, we can see that third-party content tends to be compressed more than first-party content.

-Additionally, the percentage of brotli compression is higher for third-party content.
-This is likely due to the number of resources served from the larger third parties that typically support brotli, such as Google and Facebook.
+Additionally, the percentage of Brotli compression is higher for third-party content.
+This is likely due to the number of resources served from the larger third parties that typically support Brotli, such as Google and Facebook.

 <figure>
   <table>